kch0313/Interloper/README.md

 MySQL
 Activiti 5.1.17
+RabbitMQ

 ### Run the Application

 Make sure the application properties point to a Valid MySQL database.
 The database is not actually used at this point, but put there as placeholder for future use.

+Ensure that Rabbit MQ is installed and running.
+The application uses RabbitMQ to create an async request that can be handled and scaled beyond the capabilities of the web rest interface.

 from the command line:
 mvn clean install -- builds the application